salmonberrypi/salmonberrypi.github.io/README.md

 ## Focus on managing rather than providing

 Given the possibility of compactness and integration, an Ethernet switch on board is a great idea.
-However, more cost-effective, scalable 3rd party offers offer more flexibility if kept off-board.
+However, more cost-effective, scalable 3rd party offers offer more flexibility if kept off-board as **commodity Ethernet switching**.
 Any perceived compactness or efficiency gains don't offset the investment in jacks and cables, as these switching complexes are complicated in their own right.
 And maybe for some the PoE option is important.
 Many chipsets are not readily available in small quantities or require NDA for documentation or other ODM agreements.
 And Microchip's small Gigabit Ethernet chipsets are getting pretty long in the tooth.
 This isn't worth the trouble.

 These are UNIX machines.
-A terminal server is not optional; out-of-band console access is mandatory.
+A **terminal server** is not optional; out-of-band console access is mandatory.
 Some projects like [freetserv](https://freetserv.github.io) can be used as inspiration here, although they might benefit from modernization, given that it is almost a decade old.

 Monitoring the operational state of nodes is essential.
-Being able to soft reset or power cycle a node is critical.
+Being able to **remotely soft reset or power cycle a node** is critical.

-Manipulating the boot state and boot devices is essential.
+Manipulating the **boot state and boot devices** is essential.
 Raspberry Pi firmware has matured and expanded, and [new boot modes](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#http-boot) help.

-Storage can't be an afterthought or blended in with general-purpose compute: node specialization is needed.
+Storage can't be an afterthought or blended in with general-purpose compute: **node specialization** is needed, e.g. dual disks for Ceph nodes.

-The unit of a node should be independent of traditional Pi or compute module form factor.
+The unit of a node should be **independent of traditional Pi or compute module form factor**.
 It should be defined by control interfaces and not waste real estate on a specific form factor.
-We can print mounts rather than waste PCB on it.
+We can print mounts rather than waste PCB on them.
 More cost-effective and flexible.